arvindcr4/tinker-atropos/README.md

 # tinker-atropos

-Atropos integration with Thinking Machines Tinker API (https://thinkingmachines.ai/tinker/).
-Train models with your Atropos environments from your CPU, without having to worry about underlying compute management or implementation.
+An integration layer connecting Atropos with the Thinking Machines Tinker API (https://thinkingmachines.ai/tinker/).
+This package enables seamless model training with Atropos environments from your local machine, abstracting away compute management and infrastructure concerns.

 ## Installation